fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

   Cancels the node's subscription.
-Unlike `promise`'s inability to cancel, `stream`'s subscription can be canceled at any time
+Unlike promise's inability to cancel, stream's subscription can be canceled at any time
   ::: warning Warning
-  Canceling the current node's subscription will also cancel all subscriptions of nodes after the current node's `then`
+  Canceling the current node's subscription will also cancel all subscriptions of nodes after the current node's then
   :::

 - Example